-In today's hyper-competitive market, some buyers are willing to overlook cosmetic or minor repair needs if it means
+In today's hyper-competitive market, some buyers are willing to overlook cosmetic or minor repair needs if it means snagging a home in their price range.

 Ultimately, you may not recoup the full cost of most large renovation projects when you sell your house.